tinaponting/protect-wordpress/README.md

 UPDATED FILES AND FOLDERS:

+- Updated: 230106 .htacces1 firewall for better security:) Does not take power of your blog!
 - Updated: 230106 BBQ Custom codes.
 - Updated: 230105, not allowed folder. htaccess.
 - Updated: 230104 Wp-includes folder.